 - Rape or attempted rape.

 Facts about sexual harassment according to U.S Equal Employment Opportunity Commission

-Here are some important points on sexual harassment, however, remember that harassment can take place in a variety of circumstances and are not limited to the following:
+Here are some crucial points on sexual harassment.
+However, remember that harassment can take place in a variety of circumstances and are not limited to the following:

 - The victim and The harasser can be a member of the same or opposite gender.